KI-CISWG/MVCR/mvcr-0.7.md

 There are terms in this specification that are not referenced in 29100 and these are listed here:
 (NOTE: Terms to be formalised v.0.9)

-Purpose Specification - [definition needed]
-Personal Information - all attributes that are collected about the individual and the consent session can be deemed personal.
+Purpose Specification - [definition to be completed] Personal Information - all attributes that are collected about the individual and the consent session can be deemed personal.
-Information Sharing - [definition needed]
-Sensitive Personal Information Categories - refer to the legal categories defined in some jurisdictions like the EU and the US, which have additional notice and consent requirements.
+Information Sharing - [definition  to be completed] Sensitive Personal Information Categories - refer to the legal categories defined in some jurisdictions like the EU and the US, which have additional notice and consent requirements.
 Individual - this is referred to in this document and maps to existing terms, Data Subject in ISO 29100 this Principal, Person.
 Bind -